radinhamidi/Team_Formation_Library/teamFormationLibrary/cmn/readme.md

 # CMN Folder
-This folder contains some commonly used variables, functions, and libraries that are used throughout the rest of the package.
+This folder contains the implementation of the custom dense variational layer, functions, and libraries that are used throughout the rest of the package.

 Example of usage: